 - Health and Wellbeing

 - First or upper second class honours degree (or equivalent) in a related subject, e.g. Engineering, Computer Science, Chemistry, Physics or Maths

-Overseas applicants need to satisfy the University requirements for English Language ability as described here.
+- Overseas applicants need to satisfy the University requirements for English language ability, as described here

-Please see individual project adverts for any further requirements.
+- Please see individual project adverts for any further requirements.

-Most of our available projects are fully or partially funded.
-The majority of these are for Home/EU applicants, though occasionally we advertise positions that will also be open to overseas applicants.
+Most of our projects are fully or partially funded.
+The majority are for UK/EU applicants, though occasionally we advertise positions open to overseas applicants.